Executive Director, Arizona PIRG

-Illinois PIRG also made a series of recommendations to the Consumer Financial Protection Bureau, which took over most consumer rule-writing for banks and other financial firms in July 2011.
+The Arizona PIRG Education Fund also made a series of recommendations to the Consumer Financial Protection Bureau, which took over most consumer rule-writing for banks and other financial firms in July 2011.
 The CFPB also took over supervision of all big banks.
 It called on the CFPB to enforce the Truth In Savings Act, and to require banks to post fees on the web in searchable formats and make fee disclosures in a clear, tabular format – not buried in cumbersome multi-page brochures hidden deep inside websites.

 “Banks will continue to ignore the Truth In Savings Act and other laws until the CFPB and consumers tell them to do a better job,” concluded Brown.